 To know the whole concept of dicot and monocot leaf cell, there are some properties which are as follows:

 Dicot leaf shows dorsiventral symmetry where both the dorsal and ventral surface are distinguishable, whereas monocot leaf shows isobilateral symmetry where both the dorsal and ventral surface is similar.

 It is the outer waxy envelope that covers the epidermis layer.
-Dicot leaf has a thin layer of cuticle on both the upper and lower epidermis, whereas monocot leaf has thick cuticle on the upper epidermis and thin on lower epidermis.
+Dicot leaf has a thin layer of cuticle on both the upper and lower epidermis, whereas monocot leaf has thick cuticle on the upper epidermis and thin on the lower epidermis.

 It is a secondary covering that protects the internal cells against damage.
 It divides into: